What is COVID-19?

 What are the symptoms of COVID-19?

 As the disease progresses, people may find it increasingly difficult to breathe.
-In serious cases, they may develop pneumonia, in which air sacs in the lungs (alveoli) fill with fluid, preventing oxygen from entering the bloodstream.
-In the most severe cases, patients can develop acute respiratory distress syndrome, or widespread lung inflammation that requires mechanical ventilation.
-Both the virus itself and the immune system’s response to it contribute to lung damage.
-Some people with severe COVID-19 experience an immune overreaction known as a cytokine storm than can lead to organ failure.
+In the most severe cases, patients can develop acute respiratory distress syndrome, or widespread lung inflammation that requires oxygen therapy or mechanical ventilation.
+COVID can also affect other organs throughout the body, including the cardiovascular system and brain.
+Some people with SARS-CoV-2 develop prolonged symptoms, known as long COVID, that can last for months or years.

-How is the coronavirus diagnosed?
+How is COVID-19 diagnosed?